Bachelor of Science in Education in Elementary Education (PreK-6)

 Hands-on Activities

-The BSE in Elementary Education (PreK-6) program offers experiential learning opportunities that enhance students' understanding of elementary education.
-Students participate in teaching placements, applying instructional strategies, classroom management techniques, and lesson planning skills in real-world settings.
-These hands-on experiences allow students to develop their professional practice and demonstrate competency in the teaching profession.
+The BSE in Elementary Education (PreK-6) program provides meaningful experiential learning opportunities that strengthen students’ understanding of elementary education.
+Through teaching placements and classroom observations, students apply instructional strategies, lesson planning, and classroom management techniques in real-world settings, building confidence and professional competence.

 What You’ll Learn: